July 9, 2014

 The earlier a serious Manhattan-like project to develop nanotechnology is initiated, the longer it will take to complete, because the earlier you start, the lower the foundation from which you begin.
 The actual project will then run for longer, and that will then mean more time for preparation: serious preparation only starts when the project starts, and the sooner the project starts, the longer it will take, so the longer the preparation time will be.
 And that suggests that we should push as hard as we can to get this product launched immediately, to maximize time for preparation.

 But there are more considerations that should be taken into account.
 The level of risk will be affected by factors other than the amount of serious preparation that has been made, specifically to counter the threat from nanotechnology.
 For instance, machine intelligence or ubiquitous surveillance might be developed before nanotechnology, eliminating or mitigating the risks of the latter.
-Although these other technologies may pause great risks of their own, those risks would have to be faced anyway.
+Although these other technologies may pose great risks of their own, those risks would have to be faced anyway.
 And there’s a lot more that can be said.

-Nanotechnology would not really reduce this other risks, like the risks from AI, for example.
-The preferred sequence is that we get superintelligence or ubiquitous surveillance before nanotechnology, and so we should oppose extra funding for nanotechnology even though superintelligence and ubiquitous surveillance might be very dangerous on their own, including posting existential risk, given certain background assumptions about the technological completion conjecture — that in the fullness of time, unless civilization collapses, all possible general useful technologies will be developed —, these dangers will have to be confronted, and all our choice really concerns is the sequence in which we confront them.
+Nanotechnology would not really reduce these other risks, like the risks from AI, for example.
+The preferred sequence is that we get superintelligence or ubiquitous surveillance before nanotechnology, and so we should oppose extra funding for nanotechnology even though superintelligence and ubiquitous surveillance might be very dangerous on their own, including posing existential risk, given certain background assumptions about the technological completion conjecture — that in the fullness of time, unless civilization collapses, all possible general useful technologies will be developed —, these dangers will have to be confronted, and all our choice really concerns is the sequence in which we confront them.
 And it’s better to confront superintelligence before nanotechnology because superintelligence can obviate the nanotechnology risk, but not vice versa.

 However, if people oppose extra funding for nanotechnology, then people working in nanotechnology will dislike those people who are opposing it.
 (This is also a point from Drexler’s book.)
 But other scientists might regard these people who oppose funding for nanotechnology as being anti-science and this will reduce our ability to work with these scientists, hampering our efforts on more specific issues—efforts that stand a better chance of making a material difference to any attempt on our part to influence the level of national funding for nanotechnology.
 So we should not oppose nanotechnology.
 That is, rather than opposing nanotechnology — we may try to slow it down a little bit.
 But we are a small group and we can’t make a big difference —, we should work with the nanotechnology scientists, be their friend, and then maybe try to influence on the margin, so that they develop nanotechnology in a slightly different way or add some safeguards, and stuff like that.